theodi/csvw-server/docs/GETTING-STARTED.md

 The example you are currently viewing can be seen in the top right corner in the banner.

-**NOTE** The example loaded is the same for everyone, so if you change it, it changes for everyone!
-So keep an eye out if it changes.

 ### Starting with Example1

 - **Begin with Example1**: Start your exploration with Example1, which offers a basic application of CSVW.
 This example will introduce you to how to create a table-schema in CSVW to describe the structure of an existing CSV.
 At each stage click *View CSVW* and examine the structure of the metadata file, which is described at each stage.